AndrewConway/ConcreteSTV/ElectionRules.md

    by the response below to our report, but is not absolutely clear.
 - **AEC2016** This is my interpretation of the rules actually used by the AEC for the 2016 election.
-  It is very similar to *AEC2013*, except the Bulk Exclusion rules are not applied (evidence : this crops up frequently)
+  It is very similar to *AEC2013*, except the Bulk Exclusion rules are not applied (evidence : this crops up frequently).
-- **AEC2019** This is my interpretation of the rules actually used by the AEC for the 2019 election.
+- **AEC2019** This is my interpretation of the rules actually used by the AEC for the 2019 and 2022 election.
-  It is very similar to *AEC2016*, except rule (18) is applied after determining who to exclude but before transferring any votes (evidence 2019 NSW, count 429)
+  It is very similar to *AEC2016* or *FederalPost2021*, except rule (18) is applied after determining who to exclude but before transferring any votes (evidence 2019 NSW, count 429 and 2022 QLD count 266).

 Update: A [personal communication (reproduced with permission)](reports/RecommendedAmendmentsSenateCountingAndScrutinyResponse/18_10_2021_-_Dr_Andrew_Conway_and_Prof._Vanessa_teague_-_Senate_Counting_and_Scrutiny.pdf) from the Electoral Commissioner clarified some of these interpretations.
 Note that the personal response